 A full implementation of the Bluetooth standard requires a greater power supply than can be generated within the small footprint of a hearing aid battery, so “bluetooth hearing aids” are not currently on the market.
-However, manufacturers of wireless hearing aids have created a clever solution for accessing this prevalent wireless standard.
+However, manufacturers of wireless hearing aids long ago created a clever solution for accessing this prevalent wireless standard.
 Wireless hearing aids can use compatible assistive listening devices, often called streamers, to provide a communication link between the wireless technology in the hearing aids and any Bluetooth-enabled device.
 More recently, Apple has patented a specific Bluetooth connectivity with hearing aids so that certain hearing aids can communicate directly with the iOS platform that runs iPhone, iPad and iPod Touch devices.
 This technology is designed to allow the devices direct connection without extreme stress on the battery power.
 Several hearing aid manufacturers have released hearing aids that implement this Bluetooth technology, marketed as Made for iPhone™.

 During the initial consultation about hearing aids with a hearing care provider, patients should discuss their needs for wireless connectivity.
-If there is a desire to connect with a mobile phone, tablet, computer, music player or other Bluetooth-enabled device, the hearing care provider will recommend a set of wireless hearing aids and a compatible streamer should be selected.
+If there is a desire to connect with a mobile phone, tablet, computer, music player or other Bluetooth-enabled device, the hearing care provider will recommend a set of wireless hearing aids and if appropriate, a compatible streamer.
 The wireless hearing aids can either be paired directly to an Apple device (if labeled as Made for iPhone™) or be paired with the streamer, and then the streamer can be paired with external devices.
 When it’s all set up, the streamer will pick up the bluetooth signal from your phone, for example, and send it to your hearing aid via an FM signal or electromagnetic field, depending on the manufacturer’s design.
 Usually the streamer is worn around the neck or placed in a pocket for hands-free operation.

-Although you must carry an additional device around in order to access your mobile phone or music player, a streamer provides many opportunities that were previously unavailable to a hearing aid user.
+Although you often must carry an additional device in order to access your mobile phone or music player, a streamer provides many opportunities that were previously unavailable to a hearing aid user.

 The audio signal can usually be set to stream to one or both hearing aids and the streamed signal can be amplified and shaped to match the hearing aid’s personalized settings.
 The volume of the stream may be controlled by the streamer or the hearing aids, depending on the manufacturer’s design.
 In the case of a music player, the hearing aids can become a set of wireless earbuds.
 For a phone, it may be desirous to stream the signal to just one hearing aid so as to keep the other one accessing the other sounds in the room.
 This hands-free solution sure beats trying to position the mobile phone receiver close to the hearing aid microphone!